UPB-SysSec/stekruebe-server-tests/results.md

     - TLS (alert)
         - does not affect single server (single port) scenario
         - causes connections with an unknown SNI to be completely rejected
-        - still only cares about the SNI, unknown Host headers result in HTTP error
+        - still only cares about the SNI, SNI and Host may diverge, unknown Host headers result in HTTP error

 ### apache